alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/access-management.md

 ### Forking

-### Cloming
+### Cloning

 ### Mirroring

 ### Outside collaborators

-- Can outside collaborators build and run the documentation locally without access to Insiders?

-Yes.
 Insiders is compatible with Material for MkDocs.
 Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
 When working with outside collaborators, changing the general appearance of your site should be optional.
 Most Insiders features enhance the